Mubashir-Mughal/Mubashir-Mughal-Demo/README.md

 # Mubashir-Mughal-Demo
 This is my first Git Repository.<br>
-Author - Mubashir Mughal (creator)
+Author - Mubashir Mughal (creator of this)